csc-training/node-level-optimization/docs/03-main-memory.md

 - A node can have multiple sockets with memory attached to each socket
 - Non Uniform Memory Access (NUMA)
     - All memory within a node is accessible, but latencies and bandwidths vary
-- Hardware needs to maintain cahce coherency also between different NUMA nodes (ccNUMA)
+- Hardware needs to maintain cache coherency also between different NUMA nodes (ccNUMA)
 </div>

 <div class=column>